citp/privacy-policy-historical/c/cd/cdp/cdprojektred.com.md

 |

-For the purposes of competitions organized by CD PROJEKT RED, we may process additionally your correspondence address, phone number, social networks identifiers, image of yourself, bank account number.
+For the purposes of events and competitions organized by CD PROJEKT RED, we may process additionally your correspondence address, phone number, social networks identifiers, image of yourself, bank account number.

 |